-For many indicators, an EU22 average is also presented.
-It is calculated as the unweighted mean of the data values of the 22 countries that are members of both the European Union and the OECD for which data are available or can be estimated.
-The 22 countries are Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, the Slovak Republic, Slovenia, Spain and Sweden.
+For many indicators, an EU25 average is also presented.
+It is calculated as the unweighted mean of the data values of the 25 countries that are members or accession countries of both the European Union and the OECD for which data are available or can be estimated.
+The 25 countries are Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, Romania, the Slovak Republic, Slovenia, Spain and Sweden.

-The EU22 total is calculated as the weighted mean of the data values of all OECD-EU countries for which data are available or can be estimated.
+The EU25 total is calculated as the weighted mean of the data values of all OECD-EU countries for which data are available or can be estimated.
 It reflects the value for a given indicator when the OECD-EU area is considered as a single entity.